 Effective Cyber Security

-Cyber security standards are an important element in building a strong, resilient information and communications infrastructure.
-ISO27001 is the most significant international best practice standard available to any organisation that wants an intelligently organised and structured framework for tackling its cyber risks.
+ISO 27001 is the most significant international best-practice standard available to any organisation that wants an intelligently organised and structured framework for tackling its cyber risks.

-Business continuity for information and communications systems is even more fundamental to cyber survival.
-ISO27031 now provides detailed and valuable guidance on how this critical aspect of business resilience should be tackled.
-ISO27031 is also capable of working within a broader enterprise-wide business continuity management system such as that specified in the new business continuity management system standard ISO22301, and should form part of every organisation's planning for cyber resilience.
+ISO 27031 is also capable of working within a broader enterprise-wide business continuity management system, such as that specified in the business continuity management system standard, ISO 22301, and should form part of every organisation's planning for cyber resilience.